WHAT CAN GO WRONG WITH VARICOSE VEIN TREATMENT?

 We have had a few cases where new thread veins appear over the area where EVLA has been performed.
 If this occurs a further session of foam injections will be required.

 We have never seen any damage to a nerve that supplies muscles and therefore affects movement of the leg.
 This is exceedingly unlikely to happen.
-We have seen 12 cases of numbness or tingling on the inside of the lower leg.
+We have seen a few cases of numbness or tingling on the inside of the lower leg.
 This is almost always when a vein low down the leg has had to be lasered eg. the lower great saphenous vein or a perforator vein.
 This altered sensation recovers with time.

-We have seen 2 cases of skin burns (see image below).
+We have seen two cases of skin burns (see image below).
 These were both in the early days of our practice and occurred after VNUS RF ablation.
 We have never seen any burns after laser treatment.

 Skin burn after VNUS RF